Electoral history of Justin Trudeau: Summary

 Trudeau is the eighth prime minister from Quebec, the others being Sir John Abbott, Sir Wilfrid Laurier, Louis St. Laurent, Pierre Trudeau, Brian Mulroney, Jean Chrétien and Paul Martin.
-He is also the fifth francophone prime minister, the others being Laurier, St. Laurent, Pierre Trudeau, and Chretien.
+He is also the fifth francophone prime minister, the others being Laurier, St. Laurent, Pierre Trudeau, and Chrétien.

 Trudeau was first elected to the House of Commons in 2008, at age 36.
 The Liberals were in opposition after the 2008 and 2011 general elections.
 Under Liberal leader Stéphane Dion, Trudeau was the Liberal critic for Citizenship and Immigration, Youth and Multiculturalism.
 The next leader, Michael Ignatieff, appointed him critic for Sports and Post-Secondary Education.

 In the 2011 general election, the Liberals under the leadership of Ignatieff were reduced to third party status, their worst showing in history.
 Ignatieff lost his own seat and retired from politics.
 Trudeau announced he would seek the party leadership.
 In the 2013 vote, he won the leadership on the first ballot with 80% support.

 Trudeau led the Liberals in the general election of 2015.
 At dissolution, the Liberals were in third place in the Commons, behind the Conservative Party, which held a majority government, and the New Democratic Party, which formed the Official Opposition.
 Trudeau led the Liberals to a majority government, defeating both the Conservatives led by Stephen Harper and the New Democrats led by Thomas Mulcair.
 Trudeau's government was sworn in on November 4, 2015.